In this article, you will get to know about...

 - Cascais Municipal Aerodrome: aerodrome located in Tires, approximately 20 km from Lisbon.
 It has an airport with the capacity to receive 300 people and a runway 1700 meters long and 30 meters wide.
 The Aerodrome is also used as an aviation school, as a parking place for private jets, for aircraft maintenance and for aeronautical festivals.

 - Marina de Cascais: marina located at 38º 42′ N – 09º 25′ W in Cascais, with parking capacity for 650 boats, including the Mega Yacht Pontoon, which allows receiving boats with dimensions above 36 meters in length.

 - MobiCascais: this project by the Municipality of Cascais includes approximately 23 km of cycle paths and provides the municipality’s inhabitants with the following:

 - 21000 parking spaces

-- Trains: Cascais is part of the Cais do Sodré Line, which starts in Lisbon and is approximately 30 km.
-The Cais do Sodré-Cascais Line runs in about 30 minutes between 6 am and 1 am.
-The Cascais Train Stations are:
+- Trains: Cascais is part of the Cais do Sodré Line, which starts in Lisbon and is approximately 30 km long.
+The Cais do Sodré-Cascais Line runs in about thirty minutes between 6 am and 1 am.
+The Train Stations in the Cascais municipality are:

 - Carcavelos Train Station